sagiegurari/cargo-make/README.md

 > **Note:** Scripts are known to sometimes cause false-positives.
 > In that case use the `depends_on` property, to explicitly tell `cargo-make`, which
-> environment variables should be considered a dependency instead of trying to guess from the script.
+> environmental variables should be considered a dependency instead of trying to guess from the script.

 <a name="articles"></a>